How will changes in the workplace affect your office in years to come?

-More of today’s tech have a strong focus towards a similar intent: to make humans’ lives simpler.
-Be it manager, CEO, or common office employees.
+More of today’s tech has a strong focus towards a similar intent: to make humans’ lives simpler.
+Technological changes in the workplace can help managers, CEOs, and common office employees alike.

 When we say tech we don’t always mean the physical kind.
-Though individual temperature systems and robotics will be making an appearance come 5 years from now.
+Though individual temperature systems and robotics will be making a strong appearance come 5 years from now.

 And the corporate industry is propelling itself into a state of reliance upon such benefits.
 Can you imagine a world without the use of data, without video conferencing or cloud storage?

-Let’s place this unfathomable only-in-a-zombie-apocalypse scenario to the back burner, and focus on what’s yet to come after the end of the year.
+Let’s place this unfathomable only-in-a-zombie-apocalypse scenario on the back burner, and focus on what’s yet to come after the end of the year.

 – Elevator problems are going to be an issue of the past.